 There are several key steps to implement effective network traffic monitoring:

 Define visibility goals and technical requirements first.
 Compare costs, hardware compatibility, features, and free trials across solutions.
 Evaluate if advanced capabilities like application recognition or topology mapping are needed.
-Consider a comprehensive network solution like Auvik, which offers robust built-in reporting, mapping, analysis, and ease of use
+Consider a comprehensive network solution like Auvik, which offers robust built-in reporting, mapping, analysis, and ease of use. - Analyze monitoring data

 Use integrated or third-party dashboards that allow you to visualize critical metrics at a glance—like bandwidth saturation, latency spikes, security events, certificates expiring soon, and more.
 Strong data visualization accelerates the detection and investigation of performance problems.